Mohit-Kundu/Gemini-RAG-with-ChromaDB/README.md

 # Gemini-RAG-with-ChromaDB
 A modular Retrieval-Augmented Generation (RAG) chatbot built with LangChain, Google Generative AI, and Streamlit for advanced document-based Q&amp;A.

-# Gemini RAG Chatbot

-A modular Retrieval-Augmented Generation (RAG) chatbot built with LangChain, Google Generative AI, and Streamlit for advanced document-based Q&A.

 ## Features

 - **Google Generative AI Integration:** Leverages the Gemini model for generating human-like responses.